phpmentoring/resources-php/tutorials/L1_CommentTutorial.md

     // symbols should appear on every new line in a multi-line
     // comment, as shown here.

-    #  Its good to be consistent, to you should probably pick a
+    #  Its good to be consistent, so you should probably pick a
     #  symbol and stick with it.